 Key Components of Residual Land Value Calculation

-To accurately calculate RLV, developers need to consider several components:
+To accurately calculate RLV, developers need to consider several components.
+Missing even one can result in significantly overpaying for a site.

 Step-by-Step Guide to Calculating Residual Land Value